FawkesOficial/st/README.md

 ## Shell Priorities:

-I did change the way st chooses wich program to run when called and therefore, the way it chooses wich shell to run.
+I did change the way st chooses which program to run when called and therefore, the way it chooses which shell to run.
 By default, if run without any arguments, `st` will run whatever $SHELL is set to and if that isn't set, it will look in `/etc/passwd` for a shell to run.
 What I did for this build was switch this order so that `st` will look for a shell in `/etc/passwd` first.
-This is usefull because now you can change wich shell `st` is going to run using `chsh`.
+This is useful because now you can change which shell `st` is going to run using `chsh`.

 Example: